RL-VS/rlvs2021/docs/faq.md

 ## Can I get a certificate of attendance for RLVS?

-We can issue certificates of *registration* (not attendance, since we cannot really check) for participants people who registered through Whova.
+We can issue certificates of *registration* (not attendance, since we cannot really check) for participants who registered through Whova.
 We will issue them after the school.